 Commercial construction continues to evolve with the use of new materials and the embracing of technology.
 With the advent of ‘smart cities’ creating new innovative commercial spaces, construction is seeing accelerated growth including the use of ‘new age’ materials that enhance building efficiency and combat material shortages.
-In evolving to find ways to reduce our carbon footprint, this brings an increased desire to create sustainable construction materials that are eco-friendly and ensure both the short and long-term safety and financial benefits of projects and its environment.
+The material trends for 2022 find ways to reduce our carbon footprint, this brings an increased desire to create sustainable construction materials that are eco-friendly and ensure both the short and long-term safety and financial benefits of projects and its environment.

 Smart City, Smart Living